JHUSOM STUDENT GROUPS

 • Science In Action!

-Info: Science in Action (SiA!-JHMI) at Johns Hopkins University is a student-led organization with the goal of promoting science in Baltimore City public schools.
+Info: Science in Action (SiA!-JHMI) at Johns Hopkins University is a student-led organization with the goal of promoting STEM education for elementary school students in the underserved Baltimore community, while enriching student life of the Hopkins student body.
 As a group of motivated scientists-in-training, we bring hands-on science lessons and demonstrations to students to help them see just how cool science can be!

 Our group is led and powered by graduate student volunteers who want to make a difference in the lives of Baltimore City youth.
 From planning creative science lessons to applying for grants to further our work, we aim to spark a passion for science in the next generation of scientists.